mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_client.md

 <a href="https://gitee.com/mindspore/docs/blob/master/docs/federated/docs/source_en/deploy_federated_client.md" target="_blank"><img src="https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png"></a>

-The following describes how to deploy the Federated-Client in the Android and x86 environments:
+The following describes how to deploy the Federated-Client in the Android aarch and Linux x86_64 environments:

-## Android
+## Android aarch

 ### Building a Package

 - Configure the build environment.

     Currently, only the Linux build environment is supported.
-For details about how to configure the Linux build environment, click [here](https://www.mindspore.cn/lite/docs/en/master/use/build.html#linux).
+For details about how to configure the Linux build environment, click [here](https://www.mindspore.cn/lite/docs/en/master/use/build.html#linux-environment-compilation).

 - Turn on Federated-Client compile option and build the AAR package that contains aarch64 and aarch32 in the mindspore home directory.